onflow/scheduledtransactions-scaffold/EXAMPLE.md

-# Scheduled Callbacks Demo: Increment the Counter
+# Scheduled Transactions Demo: Increment the Counter

-This example shows how to schedule a callback that increments the `Counter` in the near future and verify it on the Flow Emulator.
+This example shows how to schedule a transaction that increments the `Counter` in the near future and verify it on the Flow Emulator.

 ## Files used

 - `cadence/contracts/Counter.cdc`
-- `cadence/contracts/CounterCallbackHandler.cdc`
+- `cadence/contracts/CounterTransactionHandler.cdc`
-- `cadence/transactions/InitCounterCallbackHandler.cdc`
+- `cadence/transactions/InitCounterTransactionHandler.cdc`
 - `cadence/transactions/ScheduleIncrementIn.cdc`
 - `cadence/scripts/GetCounter.cdc`